Public Sector Labor Relations: Colorado

 - In 2007, Colorado Governor Bill Ritter signed Executive Order D02807 authorizing partnership agreements with state employees.
 See Partnership Agreements.

-- The Division of Labor is charged with implementing and administering the Executive Order.
-See Division of Labor.
+- The Division of Labor Standards and Statistics is charged with implementing and administering the Executive Order.
+See Division of Labor Standards and Statistics.

 - The Executive Order contains specific provisions regarding determination of representation, negotiating partnership agreements and dispute resolution.
 See Determination of Representation; Negotiating Partnership Agreements and Dispute Resolution.